-This will really be a two-part post.
-The review of Nothing to Prove by Jennie Allen and my own personal reflections and journey with this idea of having “nothing to prove.”
+This will really be a two-part post that also provides lots of affiliate links for you to pick up incredible books.
+I hope you’ll check it out.
+More specifically you’ll get a review of Jennie Allen’ new book, Nothing to Prove by Jennie Allen and my own personal reflections and journey with this idea of having “nothing to prove.”

 The truth is I totally wanted to give this book a negative review.
 You might wonder why… I kind of even do too… Why would I want to give such a wonderful author, who has impacted so many people in such a HUGE and positive way, a negative review.
 Simply put I just couldn’t believe that the book could be as good as Anything written by her and re published a handful of years ago.
 I know, because I experienced it, and saw first hand that it was so transformative for so many people; but I couldn’t imagine another book written by the same author could also be as good as the readers claimed it was.

 It came out on the tails of IF:gathering and this is something I’ve been a part of for four years since its beginnings.
 I have helped coordinate an if:local for four years now and the truth is I firmly believe in what Jennie Allen is doing.
 Or rather what God is doing in and through her.
 I have been inspired by her willingness to say yes to God’s leading in her life.

 When I looked on Amazon and saw that this book literally had

 almost a perfect review score and the only negative review I could find was about formatting of the book I just couldn’t believe it.

 Here’s the deal, I took my time because I am going to be facilitating a small group through it this spring, and this book truly gets five out of five stars.
 It spoke to me personally and I can completely see how it will speak to other individuals differently.
 I am waiting with great anticipation for my group’s spring season to begin so I can dive in again.